aizuruproject/aizuruproject/README.md

 Greetings, My name is Mirza Fayzul Haq Darmawan.
 I'm also known as Mirza.
 I'm a person who has a big interest at programming since my 1st year of senior high school.

-##  Goals

-My goals in the future are:
-- Mastering programming languages such as, HTML, JavaScript, and stylesheet language CSS
-- Manage to build good communication and networking
-- Manage to improving my time management
-- Improving my English skills

 ##                                                                       Social Media